US may use 'military means' to defend Afghanistan until 2024

 The long-waited withdrawal of US troops from Afghanistan may be not as “full” as had been expected.
 The US will help defend the country militarily for at least a decade after Afghans take control of their security, a National Security Adviser said.

-Between the partial withdrawal in 2010 and the full withdrawal in December 2011, over 50,000 US servicemen, referred to as a "transitional force," were "training, equipping and advising Iraqi Security Forces.”
+It is not the first time the US has clung tenaciously to the territories its troops set foot into.
+After the invasion in Iraq in to 2003, it took the US almost nine years, and several postponed deadlines, finally to move all its troops out of the country.Between the partial withdrawal in 2010 and the full withdrawal in December 2011, over 50,000 US servicemen, referred to as a "transitional force," were "training, equipping and advising Iraqi Security Forces.”
 President Barack Obama had discussed with Iraqi officials the possibility of extending the stay of “transitional” troops in Iraq, but they virtually kicked the US troops out of the country.
 Although the army troops were withdrawn, several thousand contractors have reportedly taken over their peacekeeping mission.
 Besides that, the US is still operating its controversial fleet of drones over Iraq’s territory and, according to the State Department, the military is not planning to scrap its drone surveillance program for at least another five years.